 If students are concerned about potentially gaining the freshman 15, they might want to consider allowing for extra time to walk everywhere instead of using other, more efficient options.
 Not only is walking a great way to get added exercise into one’s day, but it is also a great time to disconnect from technology and clear the mind of any stressors.

 Make Time for Meals

-Waking up for breakfast and scheduling in lunch or dinner might be helpful when it comes to avoiding the freshman 15.
-Personally, I know that when I skip a meal — especially breakfast — I am ravenous for any food I can conveniently find, which usually means something loaded in sugar from the vending machine or campus convenience store.
-As soon as I stopped going to these unhealthy “snacks” in place of having proper meals, I saw some of that weight I had gained disappear.
+Waking up for breakfast and scheduling lunch or dinner might be helpful when it comes to avoiding or getting rid of the freshman 15.
+Personally, I know that when I skip a meal — especially breakfast — I am ravenous for any food I can conveniently find, which usually means something loaded with sugar from the vending machine or campus convenience store.
+As soon as I stopped going to these unhealthy “snacks” in place of having proper meals, I saw some of the weight I had gained disappear.

 To help keep me on track with my meals, I found it helpful to plan a meal with friends.
 Whether it be an early breakfast, a quick lunch or dinner, making plans to hold me accountable at mealtimes kept me full on proper food and away from snacking on junk food throughout the day.
 These mealtimes also had the added benefit of spending more time with friends and having nice breaks throughout the day from schoolwork and class.

 For students lacking in meal swipes, consider using them more effectively by stocking up on healthy options from the campus food store.
 For example, some of my go-to options is plain instant oatmeal packs, bananas and peanut butter.
 At least on my campus, I can get a few breakfasts out of one meal swipe or a few food dollars, which is a much better deal than using the same amount of campus currency on one meal.